1. Home

 Can PERM and PWD Applications be Filed Together?

-No. A Form ETA 9089 for a PERM-based role may only be filed once the Prevailing Wage Determination is issued and recruitment is complete.
+No. Employers may file a Form ETA 9089 for a PERM‑based role only after DOL issues the Prevailing Wage Determination and the employer completes recruitment.

 What is the Difference Between PERM and PWD in GC Processing?